Muhammad-Hashir-Code/agent-identity-policy-framework/README.md

 📊 Empirical Benchmarking & Performance

-To address concern over cryptographic latency overhead in high-throughput agent deployments, this prototype includes an automated benchmarking suite.
+To address concerns over cryptographic latency overhead in high-throughput agent deployments, this prototype includes an automated benchmarking suite.

 The suite generates 2048-bit RSA keypairs, signs the AIA, generates the ACPD with a $SHA-256$ binding hash, and runs complete verification checks at the LEI over a 100-iteration sequence.